JONSASSE/432-2018/projects/project2/APPROVED.md

-Haimeng Bai     | Using Stroke Risk Score to predict Alzheimer's Disease Status Estee Cramer    | Prediction Models for Outcomes Associated with Lymphatic Filariasis in Papua New Guinea Vaishali Deo    | The impact of citizenship status on the general health of adult U.S. residents Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men Caroline El Sanadi | Modeling the probability of developing osteoporosis in the Study of Women Across Nations Ryan Honomichl  | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study
+Haimeng Bai     | Using Stroke Risk Score to predict Alzheimer's Disease Status Estee Cramer    | Prediction Models for Outcomes Associated with Lymphatic Filariasis in Papua New Guinea Vaishali Deo    | The impact of citizenship status on the general health of adult U.S. residents Katherine Dobbs | State Firearm-Related Laws and Firearm Homicide/Suicide Rates in the U.S., 2015 Gwendolyn Donley | Predicting Alzheimer's Disease Risk in Eastern Finnish Men Caroline El Sanadi | Modeling the probability of developing osteoporosis in the Study of Women Across Nations Ryan Honomichl  | Predicting Hot/Cold Self-Regulation in Preschool Children Using the NICHD Early Childcare Study